 If you own a pool, you cannot get around the need for pool maintenance in order to keep you pool sanitized and clean.
 Chlorinating your pool by hand is very time consuming and takes away from the time you could be spending swimming in your pool and enjoying yourself.
 Instead of doing it the hard way, consider using a pool chlorinator system in order to keep your pool fresh and clean.
+These chlorinators aim to add a regulated amount of chlorine to your pool to keep it clean.

 Floating Pool Chlorinator